rng-guy/NFSMWBartender/README.txt

 See the "LIMITATIONS" section further below before using this feature set.

 This feature set allows you to change (per Heat level)
- • how many cops can spawn without backup once a wave is exhausted,
+ • how many cops can (re)spawn without backup once a wave is exhausted,
  • the global spawn limit for how many cops may chase you at once,
  • how quickly cops leave the pursuit if they don't belong (if at all),
  • which vehicles may spawn to chase you (with counts, chances, and no type limit),